Corporate Social Responsibility

 “We have seen a growth in companies undertaking team-building events that have a charity focus and a giving outcome,” he says.
 “Originally we did a lot of work with the charity Camp Quality, and one of the things that came out of those conversations was the fact that because parents were spending so much money on treatments, there was very little left over for gifts, not only for the sick child, but also for siblings.”

 And so the idea for Bikes for Tykes was born.
 Participants compete to build bikes from scratch, not knowing that they will be gifted to kids in need at the end of the day.
 “The feedback and response is very emotional,” says Dwain.
 “It’s not only a fun day, there’s also the impact of what they’ve achieved.”

-Other tailored events include Charity Chef, where teams take part in a ‘mystery box’ challenge to cook a meal for the needy, and Flat Pack Frenzy, building furniture for charitable organisations.
+Other tailored events include Charity Chef, where teams take part in a ‘mystery box’ challenge to cook a meal for the needy, and Flat Pack Frenzy, building furniture for charitable organisations and most recently the Out of the Box challenge where teams earn everyday items that the homeless go without, before donating the boxes to relevant social charities.
 Corporate Challenge Events can be hosted across Australia for groups of all sizes.

 The plight of Tasmanian devils and the research undertaken to protect these endangered species is key to the program at Saffire Freycinet on Tasmania’s east coast.
 This 20-suite luxury lodge nestled in the Freycinet National Park has a one-hectare free range sanctuary that houses a population of Tassie devils who have taken part in the breeding program.
 Here they experience a quality of life in a safe environment, fondly referred to as their retirement village for the role they have played in ensuring the future of their species.